soduco/soduco.github.io/papers_data_tools.md

 The resulting intersection of the sets of valid entries contains 7, 725 entries for the tree OCR systems (and the reference), or 8, 341 entries if we consider PERO OCR and Tesseract only.

 The dataset is described in more detail and can be dowloaded at https://zenodo.org/record/6394464

+### Benchmark dataset for historical maps segmentation

+A benchmark dataset for historical maps segmentation has been created and used to organise a commetition at the ICDAR 2021 conference: https://icdar21-mapseg.github.io/

 ## Tools